It is time to part ways with Qbby and his friends. Is the goodbye heartfelt or insincere?

 This final game starts where BOXBOXBOY! ended.
 Qbby and his friends saved their home and were dragged into a spaceship at the end.
 With an uncertain future ahead, the game fades as you reach a number of planets.
 As you travel to the different worlds, your goal is to save them from despair.
 A mysterious black substance has taken shape on these planets and nobody knows what caused it.
 When the BoxBoy series started, I had no idea that it was building to something as big as this.
 On the flipside, the conclusion was more bittersweet than I thought it would be.
 For little cubes that barely show any emotion, I would say that HAL did a great job there.

-Goodbye!
-BoxBoy! is a fitting farewell to Qbby's journey.
+Bye-Bye BoxBoy! is a fitting farewell to Qbby's journey.
 The final story bits were more impactful than I hoped and there’s still plenty of clever puzzles to solve.
 Naturally, the game doesn't feel as fresh as the previous two, but the charm is there in spades.
-Goodbye!
-BoxBoy! succeeded in keeping me entertained for over ten hours, which is what I truly want from another BoxBoy! entry.
-If you want more BoxBoy puzzles, hope this gets localized soon.
+Bye-Bye BoxBoy! succeeded in keeping me entertained for over ten hours, which is what I truly want from another BoxBoy! entry.
+If you want more BoxBoy puzzles, you've come to the right place.